Costa Rica- ESPH

 Determination of payment level

 "The initial fee adjustment was useful to successfully begin the programme.
 Today we have more experience, knowledge of economic valuation, hydrology, soils, and water quality information to make the case that the amount is not enough to operate" (personal communication Luis Gámez).
-The company has requested a fee of 6 colones/m3 but such a rise has not been granted and current fee (approved April 2004) is 3.8 colones/m3 (or US$0.01).

-Land purchase : The ESPH has also purchased lands located in critical aquifer recharge areas, using its own funds rather than the environmental user fee.
+Land purchase: The ESPH has also purchased lands located in critical aquifer recharge areas, using its own funds rather than the environmental user fee.
 (Luis Gámez, personal communication).

 Terms of Payment